lambdaclass/webrtc-server/README.md

     make dev

-The app will run on `https://localhost:8443/:room`
+The example app will run on `https://localhost:8443/:room`

 ## Run in production

-### Configuration
-Update the configuration in `conf/sys.config`:

-* port: set to 443 for HTTPS.
-* certfile: absolute path to the certificate file.
-* keyfile: absolute path to the key file.
-* hostname: name of the host where the app will be deployed.
-Will be used as the `auth_realm` for stun and to lookup the `turn_ip`
-* turn_ip: IP of the server where the app will be deployed.
-If not provided, will default to the first result of `inet_res:lookup(Hostname, in, a)`

-### Build a release
+To run the example app stand alone in a production server, update the relevant configuration in `conf/sys.config` (port, certs, host, etc.) and run:

     make release

 Unpack the generated tar and `bin/webrtc_server start`.

+Alternatively, the webrtc_server application can be included as a dependency in another project.

 ### Firewall setup for STUN/TURN